wercker-labs/wercker-blog/source/posts/2013-07-25-Using-wercker-to-publish-to-GitHub-pages.md

 ![image](http://f.cl.ly/items/0L2J03450X340u0I190w/create-auth-key.png)

+**NOTE:** this token has already been deleted since writing this post

 Next, we create a deploy target on wercker for GitHub Pages.
 Let's call it **production**.
 We also add an [environment variable](http://12factor.net/config) that we hide from our log, called **GIT_REMOTE** holding our newly created token in